jbdamask/TrickyTriangle/README.md

 The game ends when there are no more possible moves.
 To win the game, you need to have only one peg left on the board!

-The output of this script is an ordered list of moves to make to win the game.
-Positions are numbered from the top, e.g. 1 is the hole at the top of the triangle.
+The output of this script is an ordered list of moves that wins the game.
+Positions are numbered from the top, e.g. 1 is the hole at the top of the triangle and 15 is the hole at the bottom right.

 ## Example